-Even when we work with a homogenous equation like the Fermat equation it is not always possible to 'divide out' a common factor (x, y) as we might when dealing with rational integer solutions: for instance, if the ideal (x, y) is irreducible and non-principal.
-However, in this case let I and J be the ideals of smallest norm from the ideal class, and inverse ideal class of G = (x, y), respectively.
+Even when we work with a homogeneous equation like the Fermat equation, it is not always possible to 'divide out' a common factor (x, y) as we might when dealing with rational integer solutions: for instance, if the ideal (x, y) is irreducible and nonprincipal.
+(Even Kummer made this mistake, which Weil calls an 'unaccountable lapse' in Kummer's Collected works.)
+However, in this case let I and J be the ideals of smallest norm from the ideal class and inverse ideal class of G = (x, y), respectively.
 Multiply each of x, y, z through by the generator of the principal ideal IJ, so that now (x, y) = GIJ.
-Since GJ is principal we may divide through by the generator of that ideal, but then (x, y) = I, one of a finite set of ideals.
-Thus it makes sense to restrict solutions in (1) and (2) by insisting that (x, y)can only divide some fixed ideal of the field.
+Since GJ is principal, we may divide through by the generator of that ideal, but then (x, y) = I, one of a finite set of ideals.
+Thus it makes sense to restrict solutions in (1) and (2) by insisting that (x, y) can divide only some fixed ideal of the field.